 1. You’ll become a problem solver – when faced with difficult situations you will automatically use your creativity and experience to get out of them

 2. It will give you great professional skill sets like heightened confidence, ability to connect with people, dealing with ambiguity, adaptability, and the experience of doing something yourself

-3. Improved attitude – since we started travelling solo, we realised we have become more open to changes, friendlier, calmer at the face of adversity and learnt how to bring out the creative side inside of us.
-We have become more accommodating, understanding and have learnt to let go of our egos
+3. Improved attitude – since we started traveling solo, we realized we have become more open to changes, friendlier, calmer at the face of adversity and learned how to bring out the creative side inside of us.
+We have become more accommodating, understanding and have learned to let go of our egos

 5. You become a story-teller.
 You will have so many experiences and fond memories that you will tend to share them with others.
 It happens a lot with us when we engage others in stories /pictures of all our travel destinations